aswain009/java-oop-class-notes/week-six.md

             - you wouldn't know what you're removing if you don't call `next()` first
         - this design, where you have a method (`iterator()`) that returns a new object that can be called on to do a job is the **factory pattern**
             - the facotry class is the concrete class that creates/implements `Iterator<T>`

+## type parameters
+A type parameter is essentially a variable that holds a reference to a type instead of a value.
+Generic classes are classes that take in a type parameter and create an instance of the class that uses that type parameter wherever it is used in the generic class definition.
+Example, you can create an instance of `SomeConcereteCollection<T>` that holds a collection of `Person` like this: `new SomeConcereteCollection<Person>()`.

+## bound type parameter
+The method `binarySearch()` needs to compare the values in the array `arr` in order to perform the search, so the array that gets passed in must be a type that implements `Comparable`.
+The bound parameter `T extends Comparable` makes sure of this.

+## type erasure
+Type erasure happens when the Java compiler replaces generic types with the concrete types implied by the parts of the code that instantiate the generic classes.
+By the time the JVM gets to runtime, the bytecode has no reference to generic types.
+Everything has been given concrete types.